 This meal serves four people, and there are 499 calories per serving – this includes the chicken, fried rice, side veggies and a serving of mustard sauce.

-By comparison, if you were to go to Benihana or a similar Teppanyaki restaurant, you'd be looking at about 1000 calories for everything listed!
+By comparison, if you were to go to Benihana or a similar Teppanyaki restaurant, you'd be looking at about 1000 calories for everything listed in this recipe!

 What is the difference between hibachi and teriyaki chicken?

-Both are cooked the same – the meat is cut into bite-sized pieces and cooked over high heat in a sauce.
+Both hibachi chicken and teriyaki chicken are cooked the same – the meat is cut into bite-sized pieces and cooked over high heat in a sauce.

-The main difference is the type of sauce used.
+The main difference between the two is the type of sauce that is used.
 Hibachi chicken is cooked in soy sauce, while teriyaki chicken is cooked with a sweet glaze made from soy sauce and other ingredients.